chrisgjarrett/chrisgjarrett.github.io/_portfolio/remote-work-analytics.md

   - Telehealth.consult
   - Other

   They also recorded the total time taken to clear the inbox.
-This table was imported to a second sheet for analytics and left-joined with a second table containing details about the doctors (patient numbers, location, etc).
-From this second sheet, analytics were performed.
-This streamlined the workflow, allowing the process of data entry and analytics to be separated.
+This table was imported to another sheet for analytics and left-joined with a table containing details about the doctors (patient numbers, location, etc).
+Analytics were performed on the second sheet.
+This streamlined the workflow, allowing the process of data entry and analytics to be separated and preventing original data being overwritten.

 # Basic demographics
 I began by creating some plots to illustrate some basic demographics and do an exploration into gender-related aspects of the data.